 The end of February is the end of the tax year – a great time to take a close look at your investments and consider taking maximum advantage of the incentives the government has put in place to encourage us to save.

-As discussed in Part 2, there are certain annual tax benefits available for you through your retirement funds and tax-free investment (TFI) account.
+As discussed in Part 2, there are certain annual tax benefits available to you through your retirement funds and tax-free investment (TFI) account.
 You forfeit these if you don’t act each year.
+As we approach the end of the tax year (the end of February), it is worthwhile looking at your finances.
 If you have cash to spare, consider taking full advantage of the tax incentives.

 Retirement funds and TFIs fulfil different objectives and it may not be an either/or decision, but rather a question of using both for different needs.

 Let’s consider some additional detail